MicrosoftDocs/customer-insights/ci-docs/audience-insights/relationships.md

 Environments that are configured to use business accounts as primary target audience can configure account hierarchies for related business accounts.
 For example, a company that has separate business units.

 Organizations create account hierarchies to better manage accounts and their relationships with each other.
-The audience insights capability supports parent-child account hierarchies that already exist in ingested customer data.
+Customer Insights supports parent-child account hierarchies that already exist in ingested customer data.
 For example, accounts from Dynamics 365 Sales.
-These hierarchies can be configured on the **Relationships** page in audience insights, under the account hierarchy tab.
+These hierarchies can be configured on the **Relationships** page.

 1. Go to **Data** > **Relationships**.
 1. Select the **Account hierarchy** tab.